 Paul Rayton spotted "A big name has stepped in to save one of LA's most famous movie palaces," a nice February 9 article by Paula Mejia for SF Gate that discussed the impending sale and chronicled the history of the theatre as well as offering a discussion of movie palace architecture of the 20s and 30s.
 In "Los Angeles Sees Movie Theatre Resurgence..," an August 25 story in the Hollywood Reporter, it was noted that the owners were looking for upward of $17 million for the property.

-Status: It's still a top first-run house and with the right film can perform well.
+Until the closing it remained a top first-run house and with the right film could perform well.
 The Village has always been known for its top quality sound and projection -- 35mm, 70mm and digital.
-It has long been a favored house for major premieres.
-These days it's all digital except for special runs.
-Regency continues to operate both the Village and the Bruin.
+It had long been a favored house for major premieres.
+In recent years it's been digital projection except for special runs.
+Regency Theatres had operated both the Village and the Bruin since 2010.

 More exterior views: